ledgerloops/snap-checker/README.md

 A `ChannelWatcher` combines two `SimplexWatcher`s into a duplex channel.
 It takes two trust levels and adaptively sets the max of each
 `SimplexWatcher` as transactions go back and forth.
 It can report on current, payable, and receivable balance.

-A `SnapServer` combines an append-only message log with one `ChannelWatcher` per combination of (sender, receiver, unit).
+A `SnapChecker` combines an append-only message log with one `ChannelWatcher` per combination of (sender, receiver, unit).
-It has one public method, `logMessage`, which takes a log entry of the following type:
+It has one public method, `processMessage`, which takes a log entry of the following type:

 ```ts
 type SnapMessageLogEntry = {